Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 58% and getting smaller.
-The 21 days old Moon is in ♑ Capricorn.
+Last Quarter on .
+The illuminated surface of the moon is 58% and getting smaller.
+The lunar cycle is 21 days old.

 * The exact date and time of this Last Quarter phase is on 8 April 2018 at 07:18 UTC.